1860 civil conflict in Mount Lebanon and Damascus: First day

 The gates of the Aqsab Mosque leading to the Christian quarter were broken down by Kurdish irregulars from Salihiya, and as the mob approached the quarter, its Ottoman guards were ordered to fire into the crowds and to fire cannon shells into the air by their commander, Salih Zaki Bey Miralay.
 Two rioters were killed or wounded and the crowds briefly dispersed.
 However, some rioters set alight the roof of a Greek Orthodox church and the local bazaar, and the ensuing flames prompted others to follow and set alight homes in the quarter.
 By mid-day, Miralay and his soldiers were ordered to withdraw from their positions.
 Ottoman officers began to lose control of their soldiers, some of whom joined or led the rioters.
-The Kurdish irregulars under Muhammad Sa'id Bey, the son of Shamdin Agha, began to kill, rape and loot in the Christian quarter.
+The Kurdish irregulars of Muhammad Sa'id Agha Shamdin began to kill, rape and loot in the Christian quarter.
 Al-Hawasili attempted to intervene and hold back the crowds, but his soldiers abandoned him and joined in the riots.
 Besides al-Hawasili's failed attempt, no Ottoman military or political official attempted a significant intervention in the first few days of the riots.

 Although the mob targeted several different areas at the same, in general, the first homes to be targeted were those of the wealthier Christians, followed by the neighboring Christian homes.
 Typically, the rioters broke down the homes' doors, attacked the men with their various weapons, and looted anything of value, stripping houses of windows, doors, paneling, and floor tiles.
 Women and children were threatened if they would not inform the mob about the whereabouts of the household's adult men or hidden jewelry, and occasionally girls and young women were abducted.
 After a particular house was plundered, it would be set alight.
 Irregular troops took the lead and priority in the plunder and they were followed by others in the mob.
 After the homes were burned, the Greek Orthodox, Melkite and Armenian churches were looted.
 At some point, a hospice for lepers was burned down with its residents inside.
 Christians hiding in cellars, rooftops, and latrines in the quarter were mostly found and attacked by the mobs, but most of those who hid in wells evaded detection and were rescued by Abd al-Qadir's men.
 Among the Christians who fled the city, a number were confronted by peasants and either killed or forced to convert to Islam.
 A large number of Christians from Bab Sharqi joined the metropolitan of the Syriac Catholics and found safety in the Greek Orthodox monastery of Saidnaya, a Christian village some 25 km from the Christian quarter.